Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Sprinkle flour over the melted butter and cook down for a few minutes.
 It will clump and thicken together.
 Stir frequently.
 You don’t want it to brown – you want a light roux!

 - Reduce heat to low, then slowly add in the milk.
 Whisk well and continue to whisk occasionally as the sauce begins to thicken for about 20 minutes.
 Note: It is very important that you turn down the heat for this step and add the milk slowly.
-You do not want your milk to curdle!
+You do not want your milk to curdle and want to make sure there are no lumps!
+You always want a smooth consistency.

 - Warm the milk before adding it to the roux!
-Place it in the microwave for just a few minutes, give it a stir, then slowly add it to the flour and butter.
-The sauce will thicken faster using warm milk, and prevent it from splashing as much when you add it to the hot pan.
+Please place it in the microwave for a few minutes, stir it, then slowly add it to the flour and butter.
+The sauce will thicken faster using warm milk and prevent it from splashing as much when you add it to the hot pan.
 Make sure to turn down the heat when adding your milk, and pour the milk in SLOWLY!
-If you add it in too quickly or over too high of a heat, it will curdle.
+It will curdle if you add it in too quickly or over too high of a heat.
+You can also warm the milk under low heat on the stove.

 - Don’t let your roux brown too much before adding the milk.
 You want a light roux so you have a light, creamy sauce.
 If the roux is too dark, you’ll have too thick of a sauce.